ion1/beagle_bone_pins/README.md

 The `gen` directory contains files generated from the data.
 At the moment a JSON data structure and a Haskell module are generated.

-`Generate*` contains the code to parse the CSV data files and generate output files.
+`Generate*` contains the code to generate the output files from the data.

 TODO: